Last Updated: 4 february 2026

 The European Figure Skating Championships is an annual figure skating competition run under the auspices of the International Skating Union (ISU).
 It is the oldest of the four annual competitions organized by the Union (the others being the World Championships, the Four Continents and the World Junior Figure Skating Championships).

-The competition will feature leading figure skaters and pairs from European countries that are members of the ISU.
-In each discipline (men’s and women’s singles, pairs, ice dancing), each country can enter from one to three participants, depending on the results of the previous championship.
+The competition will feature leading figure skaters from ISU-member European countries.
+Each country will be able to enter one to three athletes or pairs in each discipline, depending on their results at the previous championship.

 - Italy